 import types

-urls = ( ('Home Computer', r'http://user:pwd@url.com/fm/foxmarks.js on'),
+urls = ( ('Home Computer', r'http://user:pwd@url.com/fm/foxmarks.json'),

-('Work Computer', r'http://user:pwd@url.com/fmw/foxmarks.j son')
+('Work Computer', r'http://user:pwd@url.com/fmw/foxmarks.json')

 )